 Making a hedgehog home

 There are two different types of homes you can provide a hedgehog, these are natural ones from your garden or ones you can buy from a store or online.
 If you are looking to provide a hedgehog a home from what is already in your garden a leaf or log pile is a great place, allowing them to naturally build their nest.
 You can also simply place a piece of wood leaned up against a wall in a quiet corner.
-Local pet shops such as Pets at Home sell purpose built homes such as the ‘Wildlife World Igloo Hedgehog Home’ for £25.
+Local pet shops and online retailers sell purpose built homes such as the ‘Wildlife World Hoglio Hogilow Hedgehog Home’ which is available on Amazon for £66.95 and is used by the Hedgehog Preservation Society.
 Or why not make your own with this simple BBC guide.
 Whatever home you decide to have, it is important to make sure you put it in a quiet shady area.

 What to do if you find an ill hedgehog?